Electromagnetic response of cuprate superconductors with coexisting electronic nematicity: Funding

-The authors would like to thank Dr. Yiqun Liu for the helpful discussions.
-ZC, XM, and SF are supported by the National Key Research and Development Program of China, and the National Natural Science Foundation of China (NSFC) under Grant Nos.
-11974051 and 11734002.
+ZC, XM, and SF are supported by the National Key Research and Development Program of China under Grant No. 2021YFA1401803, and the National Natural Science Foundation of China (NSFC) under Grant Nos.
+11974051 and 12274036.
 HG is supported by NSFC under Grant Nos.
 11774019 and 12074022, and the Fundamental Research Funds for the Central Universities and HPC resources at Beihang University.

 \begin{appendix}